 In order to analyze this question, the authors present heat maps based on estimates of upward mobility.
 They construct these maps by dividing the CZs (or the counties) into deciles based on their estimated value of \bar{y}{c25} .
-Panel A of Figure 13 presents the heat map for the CZs.
+Panel A of Figure 6 presents the heat map for the CZs.
 This map is the same as presented in Chetty et al. (2014).
 Lighter colors represent deciles with higher values of \bar{y}{c25} .
-Equivalently, one can interpret the heatmap as showing the ranks of CZs by assigning the same color to ranks in a decile to easy readability (rather than a unique color to each rank).
+Equivalently, one can interpret the heatmap as showing the ranks of CZs by assigning the same color to ranks in a decile for easy readability (rather than a unique color to each rank).
 The point estimates of income mobility vary significantly across areas.
-For example, CZs in the top decile have an $\hat{y}{c25} > 0.517$, while those in the bottom decile have $\hat{y}{c25} < 0.362$.
+For example, CZs in the top decile have $\hat{y}{c25} > 0.517$, while those in the bottom decile have $\hat{y}{c25} < 0.362$.
 Note that the 36th percentile of the family income distribution for children at age 31-37 is \$26,800, while the 52nd percentile is \$44,800; hence, the differences in upward mobility across these areas correspond to substantial differences in children's incomes.

-The stated purpose of heat maps such as the one in Panel A of Figure 13 is to draw the attention of policymakers to low-mobility neighborhoods that need improvement and to help low-income families move to high-mobility neighborhoods.
+Chetty et al. (2018) and Chetty and Hendren (2018) argue that heat maps such as the one in Panel A of Figure 6 are useful to draw the attention of policymakers to low-mobility neighborhoods that need improvement and to help low-income families move to high-mobility neighborhoods.
 A natural question is how informative the local statistics reported in these maps are about a given neighborhood having relatively high or low income mobility compared to other neighborhoods.
-To answer this question, we construct two new heat maps.
-These maps show the upper (Panel B of Figure 13) and lower (Panel C of Figure 13) endpoints of the simultaneous confidence sets for the CZs' ranks.
+To answer this question, we present two sets of new heat maps in Panels B and C of Figure 6.
+Each panel has two graphs: the one on the left uses the lower endpoints and the one on the right uses the upper endpoints of the simultaneous confidence sets for the ranks of all CZs.
 These confidence sets allow inferences to be drawn simultaneously across all CZs.
-Thus, the new results in Figure 13 make precise what conclusions one can draw about which individual CZs have relatively high and low mobility.
+Thus, the new results in Figure 6 make precise what conclusions one can draw about which individual CZs have relatively high and low mobility.
+The panels differ in the choice of confidence level: 95% in Panel B and 5% in Panel C.

-In order to interpret the results, it is useful to observe that if the simultaneous confidence sets were sufficiently narrow, then the heat map in Panel B would be identical to the heat map in Panel C. It is only in this case the point estimates of \bar{y}{c25} and, thus, the heat map in Panel A (or, equivalently, in Chetty et al. (2014, p.
-1591)), would give a reliable answer to the question of where in the United States is the land of opportunity.
-More generally, how much we can learn about this question depends on how similar the heat map in Panel B is to the heat map in Panel C. If the CZs that have lighter colors in Panel B also have lighter colors in Panel C, then we can with 95% confidence conclude that these areas have high mobility.
-Conversely, if the CZs that have darker colors in Panel C also have darker colors in Panel B, then we can with 95% confidence conclude that these areas have low mobility.
+For the interpretation of the results, it is useful to observe that, if the simultaneous confidence sets were sufficiently narrow, then all the heat maps in Figure 6 would be identical.
+In this case, the point estimates of \bar{y}{c25} and, thus, the heat map in Panel A (or, equivalently, in Chetty et al. (2014, p.
+1591)), would give a definite answer to the question of where in the United States is the land of opportunity.
+More generally, how much we can learn about this question depends on the similarity of the heat maps in a given panel.
+Consider, for example, Panel B. If the CZs that have lighter colors in the heat map on the left also have lighter colors in heat map on the right, then we can with 95% confidence conclude that these areas have high mobility.
+Conversely, if the CZs that have darker colors in the heat map on the left, then we can with 95% confidence conclude that these areas have low mobility.